mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

  #### Components

-Create and manage various types of content that you will use for your marketing campaigns to engage your contacts.
+Create and manage various types of content that you will use for your marketing campaigns to engage your Contacts.

 - [Assets][assets]: Valubable items that you provide to your contacts upon completion of a form.
 Whitepapers, a downloadable application/file, documents or vidoes are some examples of assets.
 - [Forms][forms]: Forms are the primary point of customer contact.
 They're used to collect user information, often in exchange for providing access to an asset such as a download, an event registration, or an email newsletter.